aws-samples/serverless-patterns/s3-lambda-comprehend-cdk-python/README.md

 ### What resources will be created?
 This CDK code will create the following:
-   - 1 S3 bucket (to hold the text for which sentiment analysis has to be done)
+   - One S3 bucket (to hold the text for which sentiment analysis has to be done)
-   - 1 Lambda (to invoke the Comprehend API)
+   - One Lambda (to invoke the Comprehend API)
-   - 1 DynamoDB (to store the result of Sentiment Analysis)
+   - One DynamoDB (to store the result of Sentiment Analysis)
-   - 1 IAM role (for the Lambda to invoke Comprehend and DynamoDB)
+   - One IAM role (for the Lambda function to invoke Comprehend and DynamoDB)

 ## Requirements